rjsanghamitra/gpsync/README.md

 Run the following command:
 `./gpsync --path <path>`
 You can specify the path where you want to store the photos as a command line argument.

+**Disclaimer:** Since this tool uses Google Photos API, which is known to be slightly buggy, it might not download all the photos in your account.